 The following screenshot shows the layout of usr_integrate_poynting.fsp

 .
-A plane wave source emits light in the positive z direction.
+A gaussian wave source emits light in the positive z direction.
 There is a thin gold layer with a hole in it that reflects much of the light.
 Monitors are placed above and below the gold layer to measure transmission and reflection.

 Run the simulation, then run the script usr_integrate_poynting1.lsf